 An Article 4 Direction is a special planning regulation adopted by a local planning authority to provide additional powers of planning control in a particular location.
 An Article 4 Direction identifies by address and/or map(s) those (dwelling) houses that contribute to the appearance & character of the conservation area and the permitted development to be controlled.

 Article 4 Directions do not restrict development altogether, but instead ensure that relevant development requires planning permission.
 A planning application for the proposal would need to be submitted that would then be determined in accordance with local plans and national policies, guidance and advice.
-There is currently no planning fee for applications processed under an Article 4 direction.

 Each direction is specific to a certain area and so the exact wording can cover different things.
 The direction must be agreed by the Secretary of State.

 - changes to the shape, size, materials, of windows, doors and their openings

 Article 4 Directions cannot be applied retrospectively to development, which has already been carried out prior to the making of the direction.

 Local Development Orders are very flexible tools.
 The procedures for making a Local Development Order are set out in sections 61A to 61D and Schedule 4A of the Town and Country Planning Act 1990, as amended and articles 34 and 37 of the Town and Country Planning (Development Management Procedure) Order 2010, as amended.